-3 Principles for Delighting Community Members
+Growth Hacks for Delighting Community Members

-- Decorate your office with community memorabilia.
+3. Decorate your office with community memorabilia.
 Don’t let people forget what it’s all about.
 Include handwritten notes and cards and photos.

 Listen to your users and make sure to incorporate their feedback.

-- When you do screw up, say you’re sorry.
+10. If you do screw up, say you’re sorry.
 Don’t qualify it.
 Just apologize.

-- Early on, spotlight your community members in your product and in your social media profiles and blog.
-This also doubles as great research for your product team.
+12. Spotlight your community members in your product and content.
+This also doubles as research for your product team.

+13. Reward your super users.
 On a small budget, write handwritten thank you notes.

-- When your budget is a bit larger, you can send gifts.
+When your budget is larger, you can send gifts.
 T-shirts work, but try to make it personal.